01 of 12

 Learn to make Chocolate Roses with this photo tutorial!
 Chocolate Roses are easy, beautiful, and completely delicious!
 For easily printable instructions, please refer to the Chocolate Roses recipe.

 Edible roses can be made with many different materials, like fondant or marzipan.
-This tutorial uses chocolate plastic, which is an easy, moldable candy paste made from chocolate and corn syrup.
-You can use this chocolate plastic recipe to create the chocolate plastic for the roses.
-This recipe yields... about six full-sized 3" roses, but the quantity can be adjusted by the size of the roses you make.
+This tutorial uses chocolate plastic -- otherwise known as chocolate paste -- which is an easy, moldable candy paste made from chocolate and corn syrup.
+You can use this chocolate plastic recipe to create the chocolate... plastic for the roses.
+This recipe yields about six full-sized 3" roses, but the quantity can be adjusted by the size of the roses you make.

 Begin with one-half pound of chocolate plastic.
 Start kneading your chocolate plastic until it is smooth and supple.
 If you are using white chocolate plastic, knead it in powdered sugar, and if you are using milk or dark chocolate plastic, knead it in unsweetened cocoa powder.
 If the plastic is too hard to knead, microwave it in five-second intervals just until it becomes pliable.
 Do not microwave it too long, or it will be too soft to work with.Continue to 2 of 12 below.

 Dust your work surface and a rolling pin with powdered sugar or cocoa powder, and roll the chocolate plastic out into a very thin layer.
 If you are working with a large amount of chocolate plastic, you might want to divide it in half and roll it out in batches.
 Keep the portion you're not working with wrapped in plastic so it doesn't dry out.Continue to 3 of 12 below.

 Make Sure Your Chocolate Plastic Is Thin Enough

 Make sure your chocolate plastic is rolled into a very thin layer, less than 1/8" thick.Continue to 4 of 12 below.